Abort73.com > Facts About Abortion > U.K. Abortion Statistics

 >

 Abortion statistics for the United Kingdom of Great Britain and Northern Ireland are available from the Department of Health and Social Care (England and Wales), National Services Scotland, and the Department of Health (Northern Ireland).
-Abortion was legalized in Northern Ireland by British parliament in 2019 but remains broadly unavailable.
+Abortion was legalized in Northern Ireland by British parliament in 2019.
 The following information has been gleaned from all three sources and combined with available birth data1 to provide an overview of the frequency and demography of abortion in Great Britain.

 TO LEARN MORE ABOUT ABORTION, visit: Prenatal Development, Abortion Procedures or Abortion Pictures